drbap/dashboard-navigator-for-obsidian/README.md

 I'd like to express my sincere gratitude to everyone who has contributed suggestions and feature requests to improve this project.
 Your input is really valuable to me.
 Whether it's a new feature idea, a bug report, or a suggestion for improvement, I'll do my best to implement or fix it as soon as possible.

 * A special thanks to @merlinuwe for his ongoing support and constructive feedback since version 1.0.0.
 His suggestions and testing, including Issues #1, #5, #10, #11, and #12, have helped to improve the plugin's functionality and user experience.
 Some suggestions I hope to implement in future updates.

+* Special thanks to @FelipeRearden for the great insights and suggestions on the new Tags dashboard.
+This feature is inspired by the excellent [obsidian-tag-navigator for Obsidian](https://github.com/alexobenauer/obsidian-tag-navigator) by Alexander Obenauer.
+This is a completely independent implementation, a new take on a similar concept.
+You can follow the development and conversation in Issue #25.

 * Thanks to @Minus10Celcius for suggesting the custom colors pie chart and the ability to hide columns in the navigator view (Issue #2).